The Number 1 Reason Why Improving Your English Is One of the Best Things You Can Ever Do

 There were so many things I wanted to say but couldn’t because of my poor English.
 I couldn’t communicate with these girls the way I wanted.

-Anyway, what I realised through that experience was that my crappy English was a serious limitation for me and what I believed in.
+Anyway, what I realized through that experience was that my crappy English was a serious limitation for me and what I believed in.
 Who am I and what do I believe in?

 This is what Crystal replied: